Muyixone/Search_API/README.md

 ## Search_API

-An API that performs search queries.
+An API that performs search queries using aggregation functions.
 The results can be sorted and filtered

 - To filter by either name company, use the "search" key.
 For example